KL-Corporation/oispakalussa/.github/ISSUE_TEMPLATE/---bug-report.md

 If applicable, add screenshots here to help explain your problem.

 **System (please complete the following information):**
- - OS: [e.g. Windows 10]
+ - Browser: [e.g. Netscape Navigator]
- - Version: [e.g. 20H2]
+ - Browser Version: [e.g. 3.04]
- - Type: [e.g. 64bit]

-**Game (please complete the following information):**
- - Version [e.g. 0.0.1-dev]
- - Log File: [Your latest .log file located in: `%AppData%/KL Corporation/Koponen Dating Simulator/logs`]
- - Error Log File: [Your latest .errorlog file located in: `%AppData%/KL Corporation/Koponen Dating Simulator/logs` if there are any]

 **Additional context**
 Add any other context about the problem here.